 STORY UPDATED: check for updates below.

 Does a meme that users are sharing contain accurate figures for H1N1 deaths in the United States?
-No, it does not: The meme contains false information and seeks to make an apples-to-oranges comparison between the 2009 H1N1 pandemic, also known as swine flu, and the novel coronavirus, which is currently spreading around the world.
+No, it does not: The meme posted in March 2020 contains false information and seeks to make an apples-to-oranges comparison between the 2009 H1N1 pandemic, also known as swine flu, and the novel coronavirus, which is currently spreading around the world.
 Some variations of the meme have more accurate or recent numbers but all variations present the numbers in a higly misleading manner, omitting the fact that the H1N1 cases and deaths are for more than a full year and the coronavirus cases happened in just a few weeks at the start of a curve that is (still) increasing exponentially.
 H1N1 was also far less lethal to those it infected compared to the current coronavirus (which has a mortality rate more than 100 times higher according to recent estimates).
+A version shared in September 2020 included updated numbers, but the premise was still false,

 The claim appeared in a post published by Sal Cannatella on March 10, 2020 for example.
 It opened: